 Control plane CIoT 5GS optimization: Signalling optimizations to enable efficient transport of user data (IP, Ethernet, Unstructured or SMS) over control plane via the AMF including optional header compression of IP data and Ethernet data.

+Current TAI: A TAI of a chosen PLMN when the cell is broadcasting only one TAI for the chose PLMN.

 DNN determined by the AMF: If no DNN requested by the UE is provided, a DNN determined by the AMF based subscription information or local policy.
 Otherwise DNN determined by the AMF is the DNN requested by the UE.

 DNN requested by the UE: A DNN explicitly requested by the UE and included in a NAS request message.